Sales Leader's Guide to Selecting a CRM

 Best practices:

-- Define lead handoff criteria based on signals (demo form, pricing page intent, 3+ email opens) so automation, not meetings, controls transitions.
+- Define lead handoff criteria based on signals (demo form, pricing page intent, 3+ email opens) so automation controls transitions.

-- Route leads using enrichment data (company size, vertical, role) to hand the right people to the right reps every time.
+- Route leads using enrichment data (company size, vertical, role) to get the right people to the right reps.

 - Track source attribution meticulously so everyone knows which channels produce low CPM and high lifetime value.